Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Pnnn** Serial channel number
 * **Bnnn** Baud rate, default 57600 (same as the default PanelDue baud rate)
-* **Snnn** Mode: 0 = PanelDue mode without checksums; 1 (default) = PanelDue mode, checksum required; 2 = raw mode; 3 = raw mode with checksums required; 5 = PanelDue mode with CRC required for all commands except M409, and CRC or checksum required for M409 command.
+* **Snnn** Mode: 0 = PanelDue; 1 (default) = PanelDue mode, checksum or CRC required; 2 = raw mode; 3 = raw mode with checksum or CRC required; 4 = PanelDue mode, CRC required; 6 = raw mode, CRC required.
 Modes 2 and 3 are only supported in RRF 3.01 and later.
-Mode 5 is only supported in RRF 3.4 and later.
+Modes 4 and 6 are only supported in RRF 3.4 and later.

 ### Examples
 <br>